forcedotcom/sfdx-appveyor-org/README.md

 10) Store the `key` and `iv` values in AppVeyor environment variables named `DECRYPTION_KEY` and `DECRYPTION_IV`, respectively.
 When finished setting environment variables, the environment variables setup screen should look like the one below.

-11) Store the login URL of the instance the org lives on in a Bitbucket Pipeplines environment variable named `ENDPOINT` using the Bitbucket Pipeplines UI.

 ![alt text](assets/images/variables.png)

 12) Commit the updated `server.key.enc` file.